Wednesday, 10 February 2016

 − "I have been almost a year here.
 I've had time to get used to them.
 I do not fear them; but they are a disturbing reminder of where I live and what my circumstances are.
 But when the light of day finally comes I calm down.
 My life has been thus: lights and shadows, the same lights and the same shadows that the street has.
 But sometimes beauty is also in dead things.
 These are fires of dead people; but their clarity reminds you that you are still alive.
 No, these lights are not what concerns me this morning, but the wind."

-− "The west is blowing −I said, as if I was beginning to be an expert now−, and I have to go in that direction."
+− "The west wind is blowing −I said, as if I was beginning to be an expert now−, and I have to go in that direction."

 − "This jacket is my son-in-law’s.
 I recognise it well.
 It is dirty, but it is the best shelter you can find in the outskirt.
 And when my grandson cannot sleep, and we assume that it is because of cold, sometimes we cover him with it.
 Tonight has been cold, but he has slept deeply.
 He must have felt comfortable that you were so close to him."